Yemeni Socialist Party: Governance of the PDRY

+At the 3rd Congress of the YSP on 11–13 October 1985, the quantitative and qualitative growth of the party ranks was noted.
+In December 1980, it had 19,198 members and candidates, and by June 1985, there were already 32,786.
+Workers made up 14.8% of members and candidates, peasants 9.6%, intelligentsia 20.6%, and office workers/military 55%.

+Due to tensions within the party, in June 1985, the YSP Politburo adopted a resolution stating that anyone who resorts to violence in resolving internal political disputes would be considered a criminal and a traitor to the motherland.

-In power, the YSP was beset by internal divisions.
-In 1980 Ismail was replaced as President of South Yemen by Ali Nasir Muhammad, who was a more moderate and conciliatory leader compared to the pro-Soviet leftism of Ismail.
-He sought to improve relations with South Yemen's Arab neighbours and the West.
-Conflict between the two factions led to the South Yemen Civil War in 1986 which led to the death of Abdul Fattah Ismail, although his ally Ali Salem al-Beidh took control of the party, while the more moderate Haidar Abu Bakr al-Attas became president.
+Conflict between the two factions of the YSP led to the South Yemen Civil War in 1986, which led to the death of Abdul Fattah Ismail, although his ally Ali Salem al-Beidh took control of the party, while the more moderate Haidar Abu Bakr al-Attas became president.
 Al-Beidh and al-Attas would occupy positions in the government of a reunified Yemen until the 1994 civil war.
 Parliamentary elections were held in October 1986, and although the YSP remained the sole legal party, independent candidates were allowed to contest the elections, winning 40 of the 111 seats, with the YSP winning the other 71.

 Unified Yemen

 Surviving many upheavals and civil strife in Yemen, the collapse of the Soviet Union, and the crisis of international socialism, the YSP was instrumental in achieving Yemeni unity and the establishment of multi-party democracy in the Republic of Yemen in May 1990.
 In the first parliamentary elections in unified Yemen in 1993, the YSP won 56 of the 301 seats, finishing third behind the General People's Congress (GPC) and al-Islah.
 The three parties subsequently formed a coalition government.

 Following the 1994 civil war the party's infrastructure and resources were confiscated by the GPC government and its cadres and members were regularly subjected to unwarranted arrests and torture.
 It boycotted the 1997 parliamentary elections, and was unable to nominate a candidate for the 1999 presidential elections, as any potential candidate required the backing of 31 MPs.
 In 2002 it was one of five parties to form the Joint Meeting Parties opposition alliance, it returned to contest the 2003 parliamentary elections, it received only 3.8% of the popular vote and won eight seats.

+After the 1994 civil war, when YSP leaders proclaimed the Democratic Republic of Yemen in the south, the party was suppressed and its property confiscated.
+The party boycotted the 1997 elections.
+In 2002, it joined the "Joint Meeting Parties" (JMP) opposition alliance.
+In 2003, it received only 3.8% of the vote.

 The Joint Meeting Parties nominated Faisal Bin Shamlan as their candidate for the 2006 presidential elections.
 However, he was defeated by the incumbent President Ali Abdullah Saleh of the GPC.